nihal-sahu/CHIP8-emu/README.md

 # CHIP8-emu
 A chip-8 emulator (interpreter) designed in C++

-#How to use:#
+How to use:
-After running make, execute chip8 as follows:
+After running make, execute chip8 as follows:<br>
 `./chip8 <scale (10 for biggest)> <delay> <ROM file>`

 A breakdown of the traditional CHIP-8 CPU components: